venncoder08/caro-game/README.md

 - It is quite rudimentary, and there will be more optimized updates in the future.

 version 0.2:
-- Update the interface
+- Update the interface.
-- Improve the navigation system
+- Improve the navigation system.
-- Reorganize the files logically
+- Reorganize the files logically.

 I hope everyone warmly receives it and gives me 1 star :) | Game made by Khánh Vinh.